obonaventure/cnp3/book-2nd/protocols/bgp.rst

    Transit and stub domains

 The stub domains can be further classified by considering whether they mainly send or receive packets.
 An `access-rich` stub domain is a domain that contains hosts that mainly receive packets.
 Typical examples include small ADSL- or cable modem-based Internet Service Providers or enterprise networks.
 On the other hand, a `content-rich` stub domain is a domain that mainly produces packets.
-Examples of `content-rich` stub domains include google_, yahoo_, microsoft_, facebook_ or content distribution networks such as akamai_ or limelight_ For the last few years, we have seen a rapid growth of these `content-rich` stub domains.
+Examples of `content-rich` stub domains include Google_, Yahoo_, Microsoft_, Facebook_ or content distribution networks such as Akamai_ or Limelight_.
+For the last few years, we have seen a rapid growth of these `content-rich` stub domains.
 Recent measurements [ATLAS2009]_ indicate that a growing fraction of all the packets exchanged on the Internet are produced in the data centers managed by these content providers.

 Domains need to be interconnected to allow a host inside a domain to exchange IP packets with hosts located in other domains.
 From a physical perspective, domains can be interconnected in two different ways.
 The first solution is to directly connect a router belonging to the first domain with a router inside the second domain.
 Such links between domains are called private interdomain links or `private peering links`.
 In practice, for redundancy or performance reasons, distinct physical links are usually established between different routers in the two domains that are interconnected.